msauvenier/ACLIME/README.md

 The ACLIME estimator has been introduced in [[1](https://projecteuclid.org/euclid.aos/1458245724)] to estimate sparse precision matrix (sparse inverse of covariance matrix).

-The ADMM program implemented in the cade has been derived in [[2](https://arxiv.org/abs/1709.03891)].
+The ADMM program implemented in the code has been derived in [[2](https://arxiv.org/abs/1709.03891)].

 ## How-to-use